phil-blain/CICE-Consortium-About-Us-wiki/Resource-Index.md

 _**Updating Documentation**_

-[Documentation Workflow and Developers Guide](https://github.com/CICE-Consortium/About-Us/wiki/Documentation-Workflow-Guidance) has information on how to document CICE or Icepack model development.
+[Documentation Workflow Guide](https://github.com/CICE-Consortium/About-Us/wiki/Documentation-Workflow-Guidance) has information on how to document CICE or Icepack model development.

 _**Publications**_